 To obtain proper operation, it is imperative that the pilot and main burner flame characteristics are steady, not lifting or floating.
-Typically, the top 3/8 inch (9.5 mm) of the flame sensor rod should be engulfed in the pilot flame (see Figure 37).
+Typically, the top 3/8 inch (9.5 mm) of the flame sensor rod should be engulfed in the pilot flame (see Figure 43).
 See Table 1 for pressure requirements.
+See Table 2 for primary aeration settings.